koihin/diceandgames/content/post/rtz-central.md

 3. Play the mission, note down the result.
 4. Submit the mission result (instructions will be given).
 5. Write a kick-ass battle report with photos and submit to the COs (optional).

+## Special Rules for RTZ
+Most of the [special rules]({{< ref "/post/rtz-special-rules" >}}) here have been play-tested over a long period and we believe they will enhance your enjoyment of the game, we hope you enjoy them!

 ## Join our discord for role-play and discussion about the campaign